roberiacono/riaco-was-this-helpful/README.txt

 == Frequently Asked Questions ==

+= Can I choose where the feedback box appears? =
+Yes, you can choose to display the feedback box on the bottom of posts and pages.
+In the PRO version, you can choose to display the feedback box on the bottom of custom post types.

+= Can I disable the feedback box on specific posts? = Yes, you can disable the feedback box on individual posts or pages using the settings in the post editor.

 = How do I view the feedback? =

-You can view the feedback in the admin post list.
+You can view the percentage of positive feedback in the admin posts/pages list.
 A new column "Was This Helpful" will show the percentage of positive feedback and the total number of feedback entries.

-= Can I disable the loading of styles or scripts? =

-Yes, you can disable the loading of styles or scripts from the plugin settings page.
+= Can I disable the loading of styles or scripts? = Yes, you can disable the loading of styles or scripts from the plugin settings page.

 == Changelog ==

+= 1.4.3 =
+* Added option to disable the feedback box on individual posts or pages

+= 1.4.2 =
+* Refactor RI_WTH_Functions::should_display_box to include posts and pages

 = 1.4.1 =
-* Added support to choose to display feedback box on post and page
+* Added support to choose to display feedback box on posts and pages

 = 1.4 =
 * Added quick stats on admin bar